Jirinrin/AYA/README.md

 - add how-to on using scripts, add examples of things you can do with this thing, supply options, ...
 - add ora fancy spinner thingy
 - syntax highlighting?! for js (and regex)
-- split IndexUtil off into CommandUtil or sth
-- autocomplete for extra opts?